magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 ## Update `login.cljs`

-Now that we better understood few `domina` functions, we are going to consequentely update the `validate-form` function.
+Now that we better understood few `domina` functions, we are going to consequently update the `validate-form` function.
 Open the `login.cljs` file and update both the namespace declaration and the `validate-form` function definition as follows: